 We commit to completely overhauling our patchy and unreliable bus networks through greater partnership with the borough’s bus operators, and we will deliver unprecedented investment into cycling infrastructure, with new routes and street furniture, allowing for the swift and clean cross-town transit that our residents deserve.

+Richard Longstaff, our candidate for Leigh said:“I think one of the most earnest priorities of our Borough Council should be to prioritise cycling and active transport as the preference above all other forms of transport and actively promote and campaign at all levels across the borough to encourage citizens to switch and ditch the car for good.
 Rather than increasing car park provision, it should be reduced.
-It is scandalous that car parking is to be increased; this is the complete antithesis of the policies that should be proposed right now in light of the council's decision to declare a climate emergency and to decarbonise by 2030."
+It is scandalous that car parking is to be increased; this is the complete antithesis of the policies that should be proposed right now in light of the council’s decision to declare a climate emergency and to decarbonise by 2030.”

 The data we collect will help us campaign for more sense-based town design, and help promote cycling across town.